Lamp you have to teach

 How to design machine learning artefacts that empower humans?
 The current interaction paradigms for ML-based artefacts and services don’t promote active human participation in the domain, are often obscured and indirect.
 Can we re-imagine the relationship between humans and technology in a home setting, so that it could be gradually built on trust?

 Democratic, inclusive and engaging experiences through first stages of personal training of ML algorithms.
 Human-AI relationship developing over time as the agency of the artefact shifts.

 A working prototype of a Silly Lamp, lamp that does nothing unless you teach it, was deployed in participants houses for 24- and 72-hours user sessions.
 Insights from the experiments, iterations and user studies formed a silly object aesthetics and set of recommendations for engaging ML experiences.
 This work was was presented at CHI’18 in Montreal.

 - 10 weeks

 - Machine learning

 - Tangible Interaction

 Silly objects are simple, open-ended technologies intentionally trained by the end users.
 Instead of constantly recording data, they require intentional training examples.
 They let the user shape their agency and gradually shift into the periphery of attention.

 The concept of Silly objects was developed in a design process consisting of a survey, iterative prototyping, co-design sessions and sketching in open-sourse hardware and software.

-The experiments formulated a framework of qualities for designing for negotiated agency – relationship of interaction dialogue with our devices in which their agency is established.
-I will be presenting this project during Emerging Perspectives in Human-Centred Machine Learning Workshop as a part of CHI’19 Glasgow.
+Some of those experiments formulated a framework of qualities for designing for Negotiated Agency – relationship of interaction dialogue with our devices in which their agency is established.
+It was presented during Emerging Perspectives in Human-Centred Machine Learning Workshop as a part of CHI’19 Glasgow.